This Recipe includes

 - Melt the butter in a heavy-bottomed saucepan at a low temperature.

-- Once the butter is melted, add the flour to make the roux.
+- Once the butter is melted, add the flour to make a roux.

 - Stir with a wooden spoon without letting the roux burn.
 To prevent burning, add a few drops of oil, if necessary.